FaithJustice is a Christian network

 We aim to brings together young adults of faith with a concern for justice.
 We believe that our faith inspires us to act for justice in our world, and that acting for justice deepens and enriches our faith.

-FaithJustice is a new initiative which is seeking to help young adults in their twenties and thirties discover the intimate connection between a life of faith and the struggle for justice in our world.
+FaithJustice is a new initiative launched by a group of Catholic organisations, which is seeking to help young adults in their twenties and thirties discover the intimate connection between a life of faith and the struggle for justice in our world.

 We do not claim to be experts.
 We have no pre-defined solutions to offer you.
 Instead we hope to provide spaces in which to explore faith, share together, ask questions, challenge ourselves, and learn from each other.